-- 1. Open the Item Takeoff window: - On the ribbon, from the Takeoff group on the Takeoff tab, click Item. - In classic view, click on the toolbar. - 2.
+- 1. Open the Item Takeoff window: - On the ribbon, from the Takeoff group on the Takeoff tab, click Item. - In classic view, click Takeoff > Item Takeoff or click on the toolbar. - 2.
 Double-click the group phase and then the phase where you want the new item to appear.